Painters have brushes, musicians have instruments, and coaches have transformation techniques they use with their clients.

 If you have a coaching client, they probably already have a goal in mind.
 But what if their goal is not ambitious or challenging enough?
 Or what if they’re not sure if that’s what they really want?
 The Moonshot technique is designed to help them set inspirational goals.

 How does it work?

-Dive into your client’s dreams and motivations until you identify what hidden passions they might’ve lost on the way or didn’t realize they had.
+Dive into your client’s dreams and motivations until you identify what hidden passions they might’ve lost along the way or didn’t realize they had.

-These are the goals they’ve probably considered at some point in their lives, but rejected as being “impossible” or because “they’re not good enough.”
+These are the goals they’ve probably considered at some point in their lives but rejected as “impossible” or “not good enough.”
 Those are the ones you want to focus on.
 The ones that might seem like the most difficult ones to achieve.

-Once the goals are clear and concise, help your client break them down into smaller steps and co-create an action plan for your clients to reach those goals.
+Once the goals are clear and concise, help your client break them down into smaller steps and co-create an action plan for them to reach those goals.

 Start by asking your client a series of questions that will take them out of their current thinking:

-- What is a secret dream you had when you were a kid?
+- What was a secret dream you had when you were a kid?

 - What are some activities and experiences that fill you with joy, excitement, and enthusiasm?